rahulkidambi/AccSGD/README.md

 ```
 where, `lr` is the learning rate, `kappa` the long step parameter and `xi` is the statistical advantage parameter.
 ## Guidelines on setting parameters/debugging:
-*The learning rate* `lr`: `lr` set similar to schemes such as vanilla Stochastic Gradient Descent (SGD)/Standard Momentum (Heavy Ball)/Nesterov's Acceleration.
+*The learning rate* `lr`: `lr` is set in a manner similar to schemes such as vanilla Stochastic Gradient Descent (SGD)/Standard Momentum (Heavy Ball)/Nesterov's Acceleration.
 Note that `lr` is a function of batch size - a rigorous quantification of this phenomenon can be found in the following [paper](https://arxiv.org/abs/1610.03774).
 Such a characterization has been observed in several empirical works.

 *Long Step* `kappa`: As the networks grow deeper (e.g. with resnets) and when dealing with typically harder datasets such as CIFAR/ImageNet, employing `kappa` to be 10^4 or more helps.
 For shallow nets and easier datasets such as MNIST, a typical value of `kappa` can be set as 10^3 or even 10^2.